 Cardholders get a fast track to Marriott Gold Elite status by spending $35,000 in an account year.
 Usually it would take 25 qualifying night stays to reach this level.

-In addition to all the Silver benefits, Gold Elite members also get:
+In addition to all the Silver benefits, Gold Elite members also get benefits that include:

 - 25% Bonus on Marriott Bonvoy Base Points: Provides a total of 12.5X Base Points at Marriott and Ritz-Carlton properties.